-Therefore, effective immediately, contracting officers shall comply with this class deviation, which implements the United States-Mexico-Canada Agreement (USMCA), as enacted by Congress in the United States-Mexico-Canada Agreement Implementation Act (Pub.
-L. 116- 113).
+This class deviation implements the United States-Mexico-Canada Agreement (USMCA), as enacted by Congress in the United States-Mexico-Canada Agreement Implementation Act (Pub.
+L. 116-113).
 The USMCA supersedes the North American Free Trade Agreement (NAFTA).
 Chapter 13 of the USMCA (government procurement) applies only to the United States and Mexico; as a result, Canada is no longer a Free Trade Agreement country.

 Contracting officers shall comply with the following deviations from the Federal Acquisition Regulation (FAR) and the Defense Federal Acquisition Regulation Supplement (DFARS) that implement the USMCA:

-Contracting officers shall use the provisions and clauses in attachments 1 through 7, as prescribed in the attachments of this deviation in lieu of the following FAR and DFARS provisions and clauses:
+Contracting officers shall use the provisions and clauses in attachments 1 through 7 of this deviation, as prescribed in the attachments, in lieu of the following FAR and DFARS provisions and clauses:

 Contracting officers shall not use the following clauses: